finos/a11y-theme-builder/docs/motivation/solution.md

 ## Unified Design

-Our desired solution is possible if we apply the concepts of a *Unified Design* system consisting of the following a building blocks:
+Our desired solution is possible if we apply the concepts of a *Unified Design* system consisting of the following building blocks:

 ![unified-design](../../_images/unified-design.png)
 ## Atomic Accessibility Design
 ### Inspiration
 Atomic Design is a methodology, developed by [Brad Frost](https://bradfrost.com/blog/post/atomic-web-design/), for creating design systems.

 The methodology enables the creation of scalable systems, reusable components, and design systems.
-While originally associated with the design of web interfaces, this methodology can be applied to a wide array of design domains.
+While originally associated with the design of web interfaces, this methodolallogy can be applied to a wide array of design domains.
 There are five distinct levels in Atomic Design:

 | Component | Description |
 | --- | --- |